-Austin Franklin is a composer and sound artist based in Baton Rouge, LA.
-He received a Bachelor of Music degree from Lamar University, a Master of Music Composition degree from Louisiana State University, and is currently pursuing a PhD in Experimental Music & Digital Media from Louisiana State University.
-His interests include music involving process, such as algorithmic composition and music utilizing machine learning technologies.
+Austin Franklin is a composer and sound artist based in Baton Rouge, LA where he is currently pursuing a PhD in Experimental Music & Digital Media from Louisiana State University.
+His interests include music involving process, such as algorithmic composition and music incorporating machine learning technologies.
+His self-released album, Four Idols, has been described as “an elegant, artistic statement that demonstrates the flexible possibilities of electronic music” (The Sybaritic Singer).

 Austin is currently instructor of record for the MUS 2745 Intro to Computer Music course at Louisiana State University which covers a wide range of topics from using digital audio workstations, electroacoustic music history, and the principles of sound design and digital audio.
-He is also the author of the Using Studio One video tutorial series on Youtube.
+He is also the author of the Using Studio One video tutorial series on Youtube and the associate editor for The Sybaritic Singer, a blog devoted to new music and new music criticism.

 For more information, please reach out to Austin directly through his Contact page.